Senza FAQs for the Keto Beginner

 The Recipe Box at the top of the Senza Feed allows you to search the keto recipe directory by keyword or by blog name.
 For example, you can enter "paleo" "dairy-free" "vegetarian" or "vegan" to find options for a particular way of eating.
-Or, if you have a favorite blog for paleo/keto recipes or meat-free keto recipes, you can filter by that recipe author.
+Or, if you have a favorite blog for paleo keto, carnivore keto, or meat-free keto recipes, you can filter by that recipe author.

 We also have a Vegetarian Keto recipe sharing channel for a few additional ideas each week.
 Send a request using the coaching button in the app to be connected to this group.